flatwhatson/guix-channel/README.md

 keeps stable commit references by merging instead of rebasing and avoids merging master unless the `feature/native-comp` upstream has done so.

-### emacs-pgtk-native-comp-dev

-Emacs built from a WORK-IN-PROGRESS version of pgtk+nativecomp.
-This includes fixes from relevant PRs that haven't been merged upstream yet.

-Currently this is equivalent to `emacs-pgtk-native-comp`.

 ### libgccjit-10

 An updated `libgccjit` package based on `gcc-10`.
 The `libgccjit` package in